mmolero/awesome-point-cloud-processing/README.md

 ## Robotics

 - [**Mobile Robot Programming Toolkit (MRPT)**](https://www.mrpt.org/) provides developers with portable and well-tested applications and libraries covering data structures and algorithms employed in common robotics research areas.
-- [**Robot Operating System**](https://www.ros.org/)  is a flexible framework for writing robot software.
+- [**Robot Operating System (ROS)**](https://www.ros.org/)  is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

 ## Conferences